jeremy-banks/devops/README.md

 - [Guidance to Render Unsecured PHI Unusable](https://www.hhs.gov/hipaa/for-professionals/breach-notification/guidance/index.html)

 ## Notes

-inbound
-    inbound vpc
-    tgw
-    inspection vpc
-    tgw
-    spoke vpc

-outbound
-    spoke vpc
-    tgw
-    inspection vpc
-    tgw
-    outbound vpc

-you need to establish and define what a "spoke" is now

-and its interaction with the network vpc especially the connection with the post-inspection route table

-then you need to identify a firewall policy that 'works for now' so you can esablish a k8s cluster
+you need to identify a firewall policy that 'works for now' so you can esablish a k8s cluster

-*inbound routes
-*pre-inspection tgw routes
-*    routes
-    associations
-post-inspection tgw routes
-    routes
-    associations
-*inspection  vpc
-*outbound routes
+'sharing' public subnets so k8s can make albs?

-outbound endpoints
+outbound endpoints for s3, kms, rds

-workloads vpc

 rework the eks stuff
 append k8s 'bare meta'